Back to California

 Who It Names or Affects

-• District and municipal public hospitals (DMPHs) and their affiliated government entities
+• District and municipal public hospitals (DMPHs) will receive additional Medi-Cal payments for their graduate medical education costs.

 Terms To Know